alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/ClimateControlMode-v1.md

   * **3** --- **Auto** : Change automatically the mode of operation by sensing
     the difference between the ambient room temperature and the target temperature.
-  * **4** -- **AuxilliaryHeat** : Sometimes called Emergency Heat.
+  * **4** -- **AuxiliaryHeat** : Sometimes called Emergency Heat.
 Heat pumps
-    loose their efficiciency when outdoor temperatures drop.
+    lose their efficiciency when outdoor temperatures drop.
 Used to bypass the heat pump in cold weather
   * **5** --- **Dry** : Provide dehumidifying surroundings to a target
     dryness.
 Depending on construction may also provide cooling.
 Cycles based on target humidity instead of target temperature.
   * **6** --- **Continuous Dry** : Provide dehumidifying surroundings
     continuously while On.

 Errors raised by setting this property: